-Narendra Luther is a leading authority on Hyderabad, having authored many books on the city and its various aspects like rocks etc. In this book he narrates Legends and Anecdotes of the city’s past, most of which are related to the Sultans, Nizams and their ministers who ruled the region from the city.
-Stories range from the oldest residents of the region – its rocks to foundation laying of the city of Hyderabad to Nizam’s education, their obsessions and how people were expected to behave in their presence.
+Narendra Luther is a leading authority on Hyderabad.
+Having authored many books on the city and its various aspects like rocks etc. In this book, Legendotes of Hyderabad, he narrates Legends and Anecdotes of the city’s past.
+Most of which are related to the Sultans, Nizams and their ministers who ruled the region from the city.
+Stories range from the oldest residents of the region.
+It’s Rocks to foundation laying of the city of Hyderabad.
+To Nizam’s education, their obsessions and how people were expected to behave in their presence.
 If you do not know the city and its past very well, you would really enjoy it.

-Pictures that are credited to Abhishek Patel, take this book closer to being a coffee table book.
-Old pictures showing the old palaces and people take you back in time and make it easier for you to visualize how the city looked then how people dressed, although we know that they made special preparation to be clicked in those days.
-The interiors of the palaces are a treat to look at, as we will never get to see them in that kind of glory again.
-I am curious to know how Abhishek Patel has access to these pictures that should ideally be in state archives, museum or gallery, but I assume they may be a part of his personal collection.
+Pictures that are credited to Abhishek Patel, take this book Legendotes of Hyderabad, closer to being a coffee table book.
+Old pictures showing the old palaces and people take you back in time.
+And make it easier for you to visualize how the city looked then, how people dressed.
+Although we know that they made special preparation to be clicked in those days.
+The interiors of the palaces are a treat to look at.
+As we will never get to see them in that kind of glory again.
+I am curious to know how Abhishek Patel has access to these pictures that should ideally be in state archives, museum or gallery.
+But I assume they may be a part of his personal collection.